Grand Canyon West Rim Bus Tour

 - Spend 4 hours at the Grand Canyon West Rim and Skywalk

-- Short stop for restroom break on the drive back to Las Vegas
+- Short stop for a restroom break on the drive back to Las Vegas

 - Return to Las Vegas from the Grand Canyon West Rim